fahmifj/learn-web-security/07-access-control/02-parameter-based-access-control-methods/README.md

 # Parameter-based access control methods

-Some applications determine the user's access rights or role at login, and then store this information in a user-controllable location, such as a hidden field, cookie, or preset query string parameter

 In some applications, user's access are stored in a user-controllable location:
 - URL Parameter
 - Cookie